Licence in Dental Surgery Part 1

 - If holding a qualification awarded by an overseas university or licensing body that is not recognised by the GDC for purposes of full registration in the UK, produce evidence of qualification and a NARIC certificate.
 In addition, it is necessary to provide certificates showing that the studies and courses undertaken were in line with the standards described in the First Five Years: a Framework for Undergraduate Dental Education 3rd edition (interim) (General Dental Council, 2008).
 A NARIC certificate is required unless temporary registration with the GDC is current and can be verified.

-a) clinically applied dental science and clinically applied human disease
+- Paper A: clinically applied dental science and clinically applied human disease

-b) aspects of clinical dentistry, law and ethics, and health and safety
+- Paper B: aspects of clinical dentistry, law and ethics, and health and safety

 In order to progress to Part 2, both Part 1 papers will need to be passed at one sitting.
 If either paper is failed candidates will be required to re-sit all of Part 1.